 You won’t be able to claim for any fines or penalty payments you get for failing to pay or register for congestion charges.

 Roadside recovery services

-You can’t claim for membership fees of roadside recovery services, such as the AA or RAC as this is supplied with your car.
+You can’t claim for membership fees of roadside recovery services (e.g. AA or RAC) as this is supplied with your car.

 Essential emergency repairs to Co-op cars can be claimed under “Other” and must be accompanied by a receipt.

 If you travel to work under an approved car sharing scheme and your travel arrangements break down so you can’t get home, you can claim for the cost of travelling home under “Guaranteed Ride Home”.
 You must regularly travel to work with another Co-op colleague, who doesn’t live at the same address as you, and the circumstances must have been unexpected – e.g. the car breaks down at work, or the person you share with is called away during the working day.